About Ekenberg & Andersson Law Firm

 The Law Firm does not undertake any assignments regarding storage of original documents.
 Original documents are always returned to you, at the latest, in connection with termination of the engagement.
 The Law Firm will keep copies of documents and work products in accordance with Swedish law and the code of conduct established by the Swedish Bar Association.

 10 Limitation of liability

-The Law Firm’s liability for loss or damage caused to you as a consequence of error or negligence on our part in performing our work is limited to a sum equal to five times the fee for the matter or the insurance amount applicable to the Law Firm’s liability insurance, whichever is higher.
+The Law Firm’s liability for loss or damage caused to you as a consequence of error or negligence on our part in performing our work is limited to a sum equal to five times the fee paid for the relevant matter.
+The Law Firm’s liability is also limited to the Law Firm’s obligatory liability insurance.
 The Law Firm’s liability shall be reduced by all amounts that may be obtained under any insurance maintained by or for you or any contract or indemnity to which you are a party or beneficiary.

 11 Govering law and jurisdiction

 These general terms and conditions and any specific terms for the engagement shall be governed by and construed in accordance with the substantive laws of Sweden.
 Regarding disputes between a consumer and the Law Firm, the consumer has the right, if an amicable solution has not been reached, to have the matter tried by the consumer dispute resolution board of the Swedish Bar Association.
 Read more about the dispute resolution board here.
 A consumer is a physical person, who acts in relation to purposes outside business or professional operations.
 Disputes shall otherwise be adjudicated by the District Court of Stockholm as the court of first instance.